fluchtens/bluesky-explorer/README.md

 ### What's this about?
 Bluesky Explorer is a front-end SPA in Vue.js 3 that lets you search for relevant publications from the Bluesky API.
-This web application was created as part of a technical test for the position of front-end developer at Saper Vedere.

 ### Required to work:
 - Node.js